Weston-super-Mare launches its first festival of love and loss

-A new festival that aims to open up conversations around death and bereavement will take place in May.
-Good Grief Weston will offer 30 workshops and events over eight days (Monday 1 to Monday 8 May) across more than 20 venues.
+A new festival that aims to open up conversations around death and bereavement is launching in Weston-super-Mare next week.
+Good Grief Weston (Monday 1 to Monday 8 May) will offer 30 workshops and events over eight days and across more than 20 venues.

-To find out more about the Weston-super-Mare community network and how to get involved, go to: https://wsmcommunity.blogs.bristol.ac.uk/
+To find out more about the Weston-super-Mare community network and how to get involved, see: wsmcommunity.blogs.bristol.ac.uk/

 About Culture Weston